List of M*A*S*H characters: Walter "Radar" O'Reilly

 In the film, Radar was portrayed as worldly and sneaky, a characterization that carried into the early part of the series.
 He carries with him a pocketful of passes for any potential scam that might arise and has a racket of selling tickets for spying through a peephole into the nurses' shower.
-Another time, he cons nearly every member of MASH 4077 into buying mail-order shoes.
-He is known for his tremendous appetite for heaping portions of food, is not averse to drinking Henry Blake's brandy and smoking his cigars when the colonel is off-duty, and he occasionally drinks the moonshine liquor that Hawkeye and Trapper make in their still.
+Another time, he cons nearly every member of MASH 4077 into buying two-tone mail-order shoes.
+As was allegedly done a couple of times in World War II, he successfully mailed a jeep home, one piece at a time.
+He is known for his tremendous appetite for heaping portions of food, is not averse to drinking Henry Blake's brandy and smoking his cigars when the colonel is off-duty, and occasionally drinks the moonshine liquor Hawkeye and Trapper make in their still.

 Soon after the pilot episode, Burghoff noted that the other characters were changing from the film portrayals and decided to follow.
 He and writer Larry Gelbart evolved Radar into a naïve farm boy, who still sleeps with his teddy bear and whose favorite beverage is Nehi brand grape soda.
-He has a virginal awkwardness with women and a fondness for superhero comic books.
+He has a virginal awkwardness with women despite having been engaged before reporting to the 4077th (his fiancée sent him a "Dear John" record) and a fondness for superhero comic books.
 In season 3, he remarked that he would be glad to live past age 18, though other ages are given in other episodes, and by then the actor was pushing 30.
-The show continued to portray him as very young even as his hairline receded (all of the actors would age a decade during this protracted retelling of a 3-year war).
+The show continued to portray him as very young even as his hairline receded (all of the actors would age a decade during this protracted retelling of a three-year war).

 He runs the camp public address system and radio station, which are often used in minor gags; in one episode he transmits messages to a Navy carrier by Morse code.
-Another occasionally recurring gag is Radar's ineptitude with the bugle; he invariably mangles any calls he tries to play, and his bugle has suffered abuse such as being shot out of his hand and thrown into a roaring bonfire.
+Another occasionally recurring gag is Radar's ineptitude with the bugle; he invariably mangles any calls he tries to play, almost never plays the correct call for the situation (e.g., playing Mess Call for Assembly), and his bugle has suffered abuse such as being shot out of his hand and thrown into a roaring bonfire.